-New employees are required to serve an introductory period of six (6) months following their appointment and/or employment.
+New employees are required to serve an introductory period of twelve (12) months following their appointment and/or employment.
 This period of time is established for the Supervisor and/or Department Head to evaluate the employee's work quality, attendance and other performance factors and to determine how well he/she fits in.
 It also gives the employee an opportunity to decide whether he/she likes their new job and surroundings.
 Satisfactory completion of the introductory period shall not be construed to mean that employees have been given a property interest in their appointment and/or employment with Nassau County and is not considered a contract or guarantee of continued employment.
+Employees serving an original probationary period are not eligible to apply for other position openings during the first six (6) months of employment.